cslab-hub/GlobalTimeSeriesCoherenceMatrices/README.md

 The project contains two Jupiter notebooks which provide the model from the publication and also includes the weights for the published results (in the "saves"-folder for 500 and 15 epochs).
 The saved weights need in the saved folder without a nested structure to be loaded.

-- GlobalTransformerInterpretation-ForReproducability.ipynb: Contains the model from the paper for reproducability.
+- GlobalTransformerInterpretation-ForReproducibility.ipynb: Contains the model from the paper for reproducibility.
-- GlobalTransformerInterpretation-WithFix.ipynb: Contains a fix.
-Results are not compatible with the publication.
+- GlobalTransformerInterpretation-WithFix.ipynb: Contains a fix; results are not compatible with the publication.

 The code was tested on four datasets (linked below and included in the repository) and trains with a 5 fold cross-validation.
 Each fold trains 2 models and 10 coherence representations: